-The analysis also considered prior and next port depths, summarized in Table 4-4 for the current services that call the Port of Tacoma.
-As shippers deploy larger containerships on transpacific services, rotations
+The analysis also considered prior and next port depths, summarized in Table 4-4 for the current services calling the Port of Tacoma.
+As shippers deploy larger containerships on transpacific services, rotations will continue to evolve to meet international demand, which will consider evolving shipping alliances and port limitations.
+Analysis of Asian container services showed few loading constraints for previous and next ports, with ports on current services having depths already in excess of the maximum evaluated depth for the study (-58'MLLW).